invariantlabs-ai/docs/docs/guardrails/secrets.md

     (msg: Message)
     "GITHUB_TOKEN" in secrets(msg)
 ```
-<div class="code-caption">Specifically check for github tokens in any message.</div>
+<div class="code-caption">Specifically check for GitHub tokens in any message.</div>